Mavia-Khan/Ai339-summ2021/Project_Report/README.md

 train_dummy = pd.get_dummies(titanic_train[['Sex','Title']],drop_first=True)
 test_dummy = pd.get_dummies(titanic_test[['Sex','Title']],drop_first=True)
 output = pd.DataFrame({'PassengerId': titanic_test.index,'Survived': y_test_pred})
-output.to_csv('Submission-KNN-Muneeb.csv',index=False)"
+output.to_csv('Submission-KNN-Muneeb.csv',index=False)

 " It is the learning where the value or result that we want to predict is within the training data (labeled data) and the value which is in data that we want to study is known as Target or Dependent Variable or Response Variable."

-"import numpy as np # linear algebra import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv) import tensorflow as tf import os
+import numpy as np # linear algebra import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv) import tensorflow as tf import os